-The replaceable skin layer membranes are a third-generation membrane technology distinct from dynamic (filter cake) type membranes (Generation1) and conventional low-pressure microfiltration or ultrafiltration membranes (Generation 2).
+The RSL MembranesTM are a third-generation membrane technology distinct from dynamic (filter cake) type membranes (Generation1) and conventional low-pressure microfiltration (MF) or ultrafiltration (UF) membranes (Generation 2).
 The oil and gas industry and their need to treat and reuse water that is produced from oil and gas operations, has provided a valuable opportunity to display the significant benefits of replaceable skin layer membranes.
 These benefits include.